 Amanda McMaine, MS, E-RYT 500, YACEP – Director and Lead Trainer

 An internationally recognized yoga teacher and therapist, Amanda has spent her life in an intense study of body movement and a search for what truly frees and inspires our asanas and our lives.
 Her background includes a lifelong immersion into all the limbs of yoga, being profoundly influenced by the world’s greatest teachers, including Angela Farmer, Judith Hanson Lasater, Doug Keller, and Richard Miller.
 She holds a Masters degree in dance and kinesiology, Yoga Alliance Certification as an experienced-registered yoga teacher at the 500 level, Yoga Therapist, Teacher-Trainer and Program Director for twelve years and advanced certification in iRest Yoga Nidra.
 Amanda teaches from a broad knowledge base, with freshness, warmth and eloquence of language, as well as insights gained from decades of focused introspection on this ancient practice.

-Amanda’s local yoga schedule can be found at www.amandayoga.com.
+Amanda’s online and in-person yoga schedule can be found at www.amandayoga.com.

 Cara Sparkman, E-RYT 500, YACEP – Partner